-In days gone by when there was chivalry and tourneys between knights, there were men known as heralds.
+In Medieval times, when there was chivalry and tourneys between knights, there were men known as heralds.
 The herald’s job was to announce the various knights, and to do so he would describe the coat- or shield-of-arms.
-“Coat-of-arms” came about from the trendy thing of having the shield-of-arms embroidered on one’s coat.
-The herald’s announcement was essential since the knight was all bundled up in armor and not readily identified by the crowd.
-A herald would announce, to the crowd and royalty, a Hasbrouck knight as follows (in French, or course); Purpure, a chevron between three flambeaus or, flamed proper.
+“Coat-of-arms” came about from having the shield-of-arms embroidered on one’s coat.
+The herald’s announcement was essential since the knight was wearing armor and not readily identified by the crowd.
+A herald would announce, to the crowd and royalty, a Hasbrouck knight as follows (in French, or course):

 - Crest: a demi-blackmoor proper holding in his dexter hand upraised an arrow pointed down, argent, in sinister hand held across his body, a flambeau of the shield or, flamed proper.